tttppp/ragl/rules.md

 4.2.2 All maps include a custom-made design of a Refinery (ERCC) made by Widow and FRenzy to improve the ore mining balance between various refinery positions.
 The refinery has reduced footprint (3x3 with no additional occupied cell at the top), all of its cells except bottom-left and top-right are passable.

-4.2.3 Map pool is to be finalized on September 23th 23:59 UTC+0.
+4.2.3 Map pool is to be finalized on May 13th.

 ## 4.3 Game disconnects